 If you want to really connect with the spirit of Christmas, one of the best places in the world to do it is the holy city of Jerusalem.
 The whole city shines with festive lights and its narrow streets take you back to where it all began.

 In the Old City, there is a famous route called the Via Dolorosa which marks the path that Jesus walked on the way to his crucifixion.
 Thousands of pilgrims from all over the world come every Christmas to walk this route.
 In an unforgettable display of faith, some worshipers walk with the cross of Christ over their shoulders.
 The route is about 600 meters (around 2000 feet) and starts at the Antonia Fortress and ends at the Church of the Holy Sepulchure.
-Watch this video for more details.

 Jerusalem has churches of every denomination and they all have beautiful Christmas services.
 The most famous services are held at the Church of the Holy Sepulchre and the Pontifical Institute, Notre Dame Center (which holds multi-lingual masses).
-For the full list of services please visit here.

 During your stay in Jerusalem you should also take the time to visit the YMCA which offers a wide variety of special events for the holiday.
 The annual Christmas Concert is held on Christmas Eve and is a truly unforgettable experience.
 Over 80 singers and musicians perform Christmas songs and guest performers include the Jerusalem Street Orchestra, Oratorio Jerusalem Choir, the Jerusalem Youth Choir, and the YMCA Academy Orchestra.
 The YMCA also offers a Christmas market, children shows and a night bar.